Bill And Bea Idema Foundation

 Contact: Philip P. Versluis, Trustee

-Note: The foundation does not accept unsolicited requests for funds and makes contributions only to preselected charitable organizations.
+Note: The foundation does not accept unsolicited requests for funds and makes contributions only to preselected charitable organisations.

 Overview

 The Bill and Bea Idema Foundation was established in 1986 as an independent private foundation in Michigan.
-The foundation exists to give expression to traditional Christian values by supporting schools, organizations and community programs that help children and families, with a geographic focus restricted to the Grand Rapids, Michigan area.
+The foundation exists to give expression to traditional Christian values by supporting schools, organisations and community programmes that help children and families, with a geographic focus restricted to the Grand Rapids, Michigan area.
 Founded by William W. Idema of the Steelcase family and his wife Beatrice "Bea" Idema, a former nurse at Blodgett Hospital, the foundation continues their legacy of quiet, generous philanthropy.
-In 2024, the foundation distributed $5,930,000 in grants across 8 awards.
-The foundation has demonstrated particular strength in large-scale capital projects, including a historic $15 million commitment to John Ball Zoo in recent years and a $2 million gift to the Grand River Greenway Trail project.
+In 2023, the foundation distributed $1,603,000 in grants.
+The foundation has demonstrated particular strength in large-scale capital projects, including a historic $15 million commitment to John Ball Zoo and a $2 million gift to the Grand River Greenway Trail project.
 Bea Idema, who passed away in 2022 at age 99, was particularly known for her leadership in developing the Grand River Greenway, a 41-mile hiking/biking corridor from Grand Rapids to Lake Michigan.

 Funding Priorities

-The foundation operates through trustee-directed grantmaking rather than formal grant programs.
-Grants are awarded to preselected organizations aligned with the foundation's mission.
+The foundation operates through trustee-directed grantmaking rather than formal grant programmes.
+Grants are awarded to preselected organisations aligned with the foundation's mission.

 Recent Major Grants Include:

-- John Ball Zoo: $15 million (2025 announcement) for new giraffe habitat and savannah expansion, opening 2028; $5 million for North American river otter habitat
+- John Ball Zoo: $15 million for new giraffe habitat and savannah expansion, opening 2028; $5 million for North American river otter habitat

 - Grand River Greenway: $2 million for trail development (now named Idema Explorers Trail)